MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/appointment-scheduling.md

 ## Step 3: View appointments on the schedule board

 Appointments will be visible on the new schedule board for the Required Attendees and the Owner as long as they are set up as bookable resources.
-They are supported in all views of the new schedule board, namely the hourly, daily, weekly, and monthly views.
-Appointments show in a read-only format and cannot be moved on the new schedule board.
-The legend shows the colors for various appointment statuses.
-The below image shows how appointments display in hourly view.
-Hovering on an appointment shows more details in a card.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of schedule board with appointments.](./media/Appointment05-ScheduleBoard.png)

+Here are some key points:
+- Appointments will show as read-only mode on the new schedule board and cannot be moved.- Appointments are supported in all views of the new schedule board, namely the hourly, daily, weekly, and monthly views.
+- Hovering on an appointment shows more details in a card.
+- The legend shows the colors for various appointment statuses.

-### Customize appointment colors
+### Customize appointment colors in the schedule board

 The new schedule board uses the colors defined in [Dataverse Appointment](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/appointment) entity  metadata.
 Customizing the **Color** metadata of each of the **StatusCode** option set values will change the Appointment colors that show on the new schedule board.

-### Hide canceled appointments
+### Hide canceled appointments in the schedule board

 If you do not wish to see canceled appointments on the new schedule board, note that the **Hide Canceled** tab-level setting accessible from the old schedule board will hide both canceled bookings and canceled appointments on the new schedule board.
 Go to the old schedule board using the toggle in the top right.
 Open the tab and select the gear icon in the top right of the schedule board.
 Check the **Hide Canceled** checkbox, and toggle back to the new schedule board.